roolebo/tianocore.github.io/2018-EDK-II-Capsule-Hack-a-thon.md

 Testing will be based on a project ported to the `edk2-stable201808` tag.
 This code will be available in github in advance of the event (stay tuned).
 Since this is an updated version of `SignedCapsulePkg` and `FmpCapsulePkg`, the official MinnowBoard firmware release does not have the latest implementation.

+## Build Instructions

+For this Hack-a-thon, there will be some additional build steps that are required.
+We have divided this up into a set of instructions for [building on Windows](Hackathon-Build-Windows) as well as [building on Linux](Hackathon-Build-Linux).

 ## Participant Agreements

 Please review the participant agreement (below) for the OSFC 2018 hack-a-thon.
 This document describes requirements for registration, disclosure guidelines, and process for submitting vulnerabilities.